jean-emmanuel/loop192/man/MANUAL.md

     mute: 1 if muted, 0 otherwise
     recording: 1 if recording, 0 otherwise
     waiting: 1 if waiting for next cycle to start/stop recording, 0 otherwise
-    overdubbing: 1 if overdubbgin, 0 otherwise
+    overdubbing: 1 if overdubbing, 0 otherwise

 ## AUTHORS